Kim, Jung Hyun

-Dr. Jung Hyun Kim is an Assistant Professor of Practice in the Department of Mechanical & Aerospace Engineering.
+Dr. Jung Hyun Kim is an Associate Professor in the Department of Mechanical & Aerospace Engineering.
 He is also an Associate Fellow of the Center for Automotive Research (CAR).
 He received PhD (2009) in MSE from The University of Texas at Austin and worked as a postdoctoral researcher at the Oak Ridge National Laboratory in 2010.
-He then worked as a senior researcher at General Motors (GM) Global R&D Center.
+He then worked as a senior researcher at General Motors (GM) Global R&D Center before joining OSU in 2016.

 His research interests encompass a wide range of energy-storage materials and devices.
 His current research projects, funded by government agencies and industries, focus on innovation of Li-ion materials and systems for improving battery energy density, safety, and lowering the cost.
 He established Energy Innovation Laboratory located at NanoTech West to perform materials synthesis and battery cell fabrication, testing, and characterization.